lab42-global/sic42-doc/actions.markdown

 will make the agent merge the item in storage with the item in the inventory of the agent at \[x-2, y+3\].
 The newly created item will be stored in the inventory.

+Every time two types of items are merged for the first time their attributes will be randomly assigned with a bias to make them more useful.
+If two types of items have already been merged they will receive the attributes assigned when they were first merged.

 ### 3. Information Handling

 - **infostorage:** Write information into item.